SimpleNexus/SNUI/README.md

 # SNUI
-Development repo for the SimpleNexus UI Design kit
+Development repo for the SimpleNexus UI Design Kit